rsksmart/docs-style-guide/README.md

     vale --config ~/docs-styles/vale.ini ~/product-repository
     ```

+To run the documentation and test locally, see [Running locally](#running-locally)

-For automation, see the [Rootstock Style GitHub action](#the-rootstock-style-github-action).
+> For automation, see the [Rootstock Style GitHub action](#the-rootstock-style-github-action).

 ### Adding to the rules

 Anyone is welcome to submit a PR to add additional rules.
-However, no additions will be considered unless they are part of the Rootstock Style Guide as found at the website above.
+However, no additions will be considered unless they are part of the Rootstock Style Guide as found in this [docs repository](https://github.com/rsksmart/devportal/blob/main/STYLE-GUIDE.md).

 For a reference on rule syntax, see the Vale [documentation on Styles][Vale styles].